 Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

-Quick Answers
+Quick Answers (TL;DR)

 Should I always negotiate salary?

 Yes, in nearly all cases.
-78% of people who negotiate receive a better offer, and less than 3% of offers are rescinded due to negotiation attempts.
-The risk is low; the upside is significant.
+Research shows 78% of people who negotiate receive a better offer, and fewer than 3% of offers are rescinded due to negotiation.
+The risk is low and the upside is significant — the average successful negotiation yields an 18.83% increase.

-How much more should I ask for when negotiating?
+How much more should I ask for?

 When is the best time to negotiate salary?

-Careery
+Careery Logo

 Why most people fail at salary negotiation